Employment at Global Works

 - How will you be proactive in furthering the Global Works’ mission and vision?

-We are currently accepting applications for 2025 Teen Summer Trip and School Group Travel Trip Leaders!
-Most of our openings are on our Costa Rica, France, and Spain programs in June and July 2025.
-ALL OPENINGS ARE FOR FLUENT SPANISH AND FRENCH SPEAKERS.
+We are currently accepting applications for 2026 Teen Summer Trip and School Group Travel Trip Leaders!
+Most of our openings are on our Costa Rica, France, and Spain programs in June and July 2026.

 Job Description